co-cart/co-cart/readme.txt

 = Who should use CoCart? =

 CoCart is perfect for store owners and developers.
-If you want to create an e-commerce app for mobile or a custom front-end shopping experience completely using WooCommerce's REST API, then you need to use CoCart to complete the full experience.
+If you want to create an e-commerce app for mobile or a custom frontend shopping experience completely using the REST API, then you need to use CoCart.

 = Do I need to have coding skills to use CoCart? =